confluentmedical/nitinol-design-concepts/README.md

 ## Advanced Topics

+Building on the foundation of the example design and simulation material above, these next topic explore new methodologies and analysis approaches that we find interesting.

 * [Volumetric FEA Postprocessing](125-volumetric-analysis) \| Advanced scripting to extract volumetric stress and strain data from an Abaqus output database.
 * [Advancing Nitinol Fatigue Prediction](205-advancing-fatigue-prediction) \| A review of present and future approaches to lifetime prediction of superelastic nitinol.
 * [Volumetric characterization of inclusions from submicron CT scans](210-xct-methods) \| submicron xray tomography: methods and results
-* probabilistic durability prediction using Monte-Carlo methods
+* [Probabilistic durability prediction using Monte-Carlo methods](215-monte-carlo) \| durability prediction methods combining submicron x-ray CT inclusion data with FEA results